(Updated 8/3/2022) Description and review of the High-Hand Nursery Shops complex in Loomis, California.

 The High-Hand Art Gallery website also includes the back-story as to how the gallery came into existence.
 The story just goes to show how happenstance can impact the turn of events.
 In this instance, a multi-media artist hired the High-Hand Nursery to landscape her yard, and the owner of High-Hand Nursery saw the metal artwork she had displayed there.
 An offer of space in the former fruit-packing plant followed.
 The rest, as they say, is history.

 Comments on the High-Hand Nursery Shops or the High-Hand Art Gallery?

 Have you visited the various shops and the High-Hand Art Gallery housed in the renovated fruit packing shed building?
 Do you have any additional comments or observations to add?

-Subscribe to SacramentoRevealed.com to receive the weekly newsletter direct to your inbox.
+Subscribe to SacramentoRevealed.com to receive the new and updated blog post newsletter direct to your inbox.
+Comments are welcome.